 Familiarize yourself with the mid-market rate before you leave on your trip.
-This is what is known as the true exchange rate and has no hidden fees.
+This is known as the true exchange rate and has no hidden fees.

 You can use an online currency converter to see what money is worth ahead of your trip.
 This helps ensure you get a fair rate when purchasing your travel money.

 Choose German Currency for ATM Charges